Tenderly/vnet-github-action/README.md

 The action sets the following environment variables:

 - `TENDERLY_TESTNET_ID`: The ID of the created TestNet
+- `TENDERLY_CHAIN_ID`: The Chain ID used for Contract Deployment on TestNet
 - `TENDERLY_ADMIN_RPC_URL`: The Admin RPC URL for the TestNet
 - `TENDERLY_PUBLIC_RPC_URL`: The Public RPC URL for the TestNet
 - `TENDERLY_FOUNDRY_VERIFICATION_URL`: The URL for Foundry contract verification